merlijne77/merlijne77/README.md

 ![](https://api.visitorbadge.io/api/VisitorHit?user=merlijne77&repo=github-visitors-badge&countColor=%237B1E7A)

 <pre>
-💻 I am a self taught Software Developer
-📝 Main Focus is on Desktop/Mobile applications and building electronic circuits for fun...
+💻 I am a self taught Software Developer Living in the Netherlands 📝 Main Focus is on Desktop/Mobile applications and building electronic circuits for fun
-	Currently learning game development in Python (Pygame) 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+💻 Currently building a web (streamlit) application in pure Python, Taking doing the Python career Track on Datacamp and studying Descrete Mathematics on Coursera 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 	</pre>